chrisfelix82/WorklightStore/README.md

-WorklightStore
+JSONStore
 ==============

 A dojo/store implementation for IBM Worklight.
-It makes use of JSONStore as a native cache where possible.
+It makes use of Worklight's JSONStore as a native cache where possible.

 The store treats the server as the master store, with the local cache only referenced if a connection to the backend is not possible.